Ryguy10712/TeamBot/README.md

 -If you wish to run this bot via an ssh session, you will have to make sure it does not terminate when you logout of SSH.
 ON LINUX: prefix ```nohup``` to ```npm start```.
 Full command is ```nohup npm start```

+Feel free to DM me with any troubles on discord @ryguy10712